DanielKilgallon/PotionParser/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` with the `--configuration production` flag to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--configuration production` flag for a production build.

 ## Deploy